-Although it sounds daunting to cook spaghetti for 50 folks in your home kitchen, it's doable if you cook the pasta ahead of time.
+Although it sounds daunting to cook spaghetti for 50 folks in your home kitchen, it's doable if you prepare carefully and especially if you cook the pasta ahead of time.

 Although spaghetti is a crowd-pleaser for both adults and children, it's a good idea to provide meat and vegetarian sauces to keep everyone in your large group happy.
 Add a green salad -- made with prewashed and torn lettuce, to keep things easier, if you have the budget -- and garlic bread to stay within the classic "Spaghetti night" theme.